waku-org/docs.waku.org/docs/guides/js-waku/configure-discovery.md

 This guide provides detailed steps to bootstrap your your node using [Static Peers](/overview/concepts/static-peers) and discover peers in the Waku Network using [DNS Discovery](/overview/concepts/dns-discovery).

-:::info
+:::tip
-If you do not set up a bootstrap node or discovery mechanism, the node will not connect to any remote peer.
+Until node incentivisation is in place, you should operate extra nodes alongside the ones provided by the Waku Network.
+When running a node, we recommend using the [DNS Discovery and Static Peer] configuration to connect to both the Waku Network and your node.
 :::

 ## Default Bootstrap Method